 Sound Bar and Surround Sound Price

 The price is a big consideration for consumers.
-There are very high end soundbars out there that can match the price of lower-end surround sound options, but generally for the best quality in both types of audio systems, a soundbar is much more affordable.
+There are very high end soundbars out there that can match the price of lower-end surround sound system options, but generally for the higher end quality in both types of audio systems, a soundbar is much more affordable.

 If you are on a budget, a soundbar is a better choice, especially since it can come with almost all the bells and whistles of a surround sound but in a smaller profile.